MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepConditionVariable.md

 ### -OperatorType

-Specify the **Condition** to evaluate the value of the variable in the condition.
+Specify the operator type to evaluate the value of the variable in the condition.
+If you use `Exists` or `NotExists`, then the **ConditionVariableValue** parameter isn't required.
+For the other comparative operator types, use the **ConditionVariableValue** parameter to specify the value to compare.

 ```yaml
 Type: VariableOperatorType